 Art, Anger and Rights from the Disability Arts Movement

 Curated in partnership with the National Disability Arts Collection and Archive (NDACA), Grundy Art Gallery will host an exhibition that will tell the heritage story of a group of disabled people and their allies who broke down barriers, helped change the law and made great art and culture about those struggles.

 Including artworks, documentary materials and ephemera, the exhibition will have a particular focus on artists based in the North, and will examine the impact of their work at both a local and national level.
 NDACA at the Grundy is presented as part of Access Fylde Coast, a project led by Disability First, Blackpool, and funded by the Coastal Communities Fund, which aims to boost tourism across the Fylde Coast while breaking down the barriers to disability.

 A programme of events will also take place throughout the summer 2019 season, including talks, workshops and exhibition tours.
-More information about this will be uploaded to Grundy Art Gallery’s website soon.
+More information will be uploaded to Grundy Art Gallery’s website.
 Please check back for further details or follow on social media. www.grundyartgallery.com

 Twenty-six artworks acquired for UK collections, including Grundy Art Gallery

 fig-futures, a collecting scheme supported by Arts Council England, Art Fund, and Outset Contemporary Art Fund, has acquired 26 new art works for collections across the UK.
 Pictured below: Rebecca Birch, The Yellowing Part 1, 2018, Photograph by Jonathan Lynch, Grundy Art Gallery.

 fig-futures has spent a year touring the UK, done 16 week long shows, in four galleries, and several community spaces with 18 artists.
 The major set of acquisitions will benefit several areas across the UK, from Blackpool to Cornwall, via East Anglia and the Midlands.